Originally published in 2016. Updated March 8, 2022.

 8. Health and Wellness Opportunities

-Residents want to live in places where they can live healthy lives.
-They want to stay fit and have access to healthy food and adequate medical services.
+Although not essential to local government jurisdictions, health and wellness are becoming popular areas of interest.
+Across all age groups, residents want to live in places where they can live healthy lives.
+Respondents say they want to stay fit and have access healthy food and adequate medical services.
+Older adults say living in a community that facilitates physical fitness is increasingly important.

 10. Built Environment

-Housing, land use, planning, etc. The built environment helps define the quality of the community.
-Although residents may not be experts on land use and zoning, they can judge a community by its feel and design.
+Housing, land-use planning, and more create the built environment helps define the quality of the community.
+Although residents may not be experts on land-use and zoning, they can judge a community by its feel and design intuitively when they are standing in the space.